- Continuing Education

 Accounting and finance

-- Courses that can be completed in as little as five to six weeks
+- Courses can usually be completed in five to six weeks.

 Graduate Accounting Certificate